 Want to get a better representation of your scholarly output and increase visibility?
-Validate your profile today to see you citations and h-index scores.
+Validate your profile today to see your citations and h-index scores.

 How stringent are our standards?

-Every year, approximately 3,500 new titles are suggested for inclusion in Scopus, but only 33% of those titles meet our minimum criteria.
+Every year, approximately 3,500 new titles are suggested for inclusion in Scopus, but only 33% of those titles meet the technical criteria of our independent review board.
 And of those roughly 1,200 titles, only 50% are accepted after CSAB review.

 Journals: The bulk of the content on Scopus is peer-reviewed journals which are selected according to our content coverage policy.
-Any serial publication with an ISSN, excluding trade journals, book series, certain proceedings, newsletters, secondary sources or patent publications, can be suggested for review and covered on Scopus.
-Over 3,600 peer-reviewed titles are full open access titles (according to DOAJ and/or ROAD).
+Any serial publication with an ISSN, that meets the technical criteria can be suggested for review and covered on Scopus.
+Over 5,500 peer-reviewed titles are full open access titles (according to DOAJ and/or ROAD).